Undersampling and Cumulative Class Re-decision Methods to Improve Detection of Agitation in People with Dementia: Introduction

 Our previous work pioneered the collection of multimodal sensor data using smart wristbands from 17 PwD for 600 days, and demonstrated that leveraging the multimodal sensor data and machine learning algorithms to detect agitation was feasible \cite{spasojevic2021pilot}.
-However, the collected data showed that even though agitation was a clinically important symptom among out participants, normal daily behaviours still accounted for most of the time without the occurrence of agitation.
-The frequency difference between normal and agitated behaviours' occurrence led to two major limitations of the collected data.
+However, the collected data showed that even though agitation was a clinically important symptom among PwD, normal daily behaviours still accounted for most of the time without the occurrence of agitation events.
+The difference between occurrence frequencies of normal and agitated behaviours led to two major limitations of the collected data.
 One was the severe imbalance problem that agitation (minority class) and normal behaviour (majority class) account for 1.3\% and 98.7\% of all data respectively.
-The other was imprecise labels since annotators were able to easily label the prominent stages of observed agitation, but had difficulty tracing the exact start and end times.
+The other was potential imprecise labels since annotators were able to easily label the prominent stages of observed agitation, but had difficulty tracing the exact start and end times.